awsdocs/aws-powershell-user-guide/doc_source/pstools-installing-specifying-region.md

 + Use the `-Region` common parameter on individual commands\.
 + Use the `Set-DefaultAWSRegion` command to set a default Region for all commands\.

 Many AWS cmdlets fail if the Tools for Windows PowerShell can't figure out what Region to use\.
-Exceptions include cmdlets for [Amazon S3](pstools-s3.md), Amazon SES, and [AWS Identity and Access Management \(IAM \)](pstools-iam.md), which automatically default to a global endpoint\.
+Exceptions include cmdlets for [Amazon S3](pstools-s3.md), Amazon SES, and [IAM and Tools for PowerShell](pstools-iam.md), which automatically default to a global endpoint\.

  **To specify the region for a single AWS command**